Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

   - Non-diagnostic depression codes present at first evidence of depression (see broad_depression code list).
   - Diagnosed with a severe mental illness (excluding depression with psychosis) prior to depression.
   - Diagnosed with depression after introduction depression into the Quality and Outcomes Framework (01/04/2025)

+## Index date definition
+While all individuals were required to have a QOF depression medcode for inclusion in this study, we allowed index dates to reflect the earliest occurrence of depression identified using the
+"Broad depression" phenotype.

 ![image](https://github.com/user-attachments/assets/62484341-d2f9-4ded-bad3-4bfb15fdfacb)